larry868/website.sunraylabs.net/about.md

 - planned 2 token launch
 - participated in many POCs and R&D projects
 - MIT Certified in 04-2019: Blockchain Technologies - Business Innovation and Application.

+Other example of significant achievements:

+* I've designed the overall system architecture of a food industry and managemed >30 IS/IT transfomation projects in Agile mode.

+* I've started a profitable supply chain business unit from scratch in 6 months, with key differentiator algorithms.

+* I've designed & build a software mock-up for a 15M€ fully specific software development tender (oil industry, dot net).
+We won the bid.

 ## Areas of Web3 expertise